-(iv) State that the facility utility may assert its right to 15 additional days to complete the make-ready work.
+(iv) State that the owner may assert its right to 15 additional days to complete its own make-ready work.

-(v) State that if make-ready work is not completed by the completion date set by the facility utility (or 15 days later if the facility utility has asserted its right to 15 additional days), the attacher requesting access may hire an authorized contractor to complete the specified make-ready work.
+(v) State that if owner’s make-ready work is not completed by the completion date set by the owner (or 15 days later if the owner has asserted its right to 15 additional days), the licensee requesting access may hire an authorized contractor from the owner’s list of approved contractors to complete the owner’s specified make-ready work, upon providing owner written notification 10 days before proceeding.

 (vi) State the name, telephone number, and e-mail address of a person to contact for more information about the make-ready work.